Relationship Suggestions

 Section titled “The review modal”Click a suggestion to open the review modal, which lets you adjust the AI’s interpretation before confirming:

-Correcting entities — if the AI picked the wrong source or target, you can search for and select a different entity from your world without dismissing the suggestion.
+Correcting entities — if the AI picked the wrong character or place on either end, you can search for and swap in a different one without dismissing the whole suggestion.

-Changing the subtype — if the relationship type has subtypes (e.g. a family relationship might have subtypes like “parent”, “sibling”, “spouse”), you can select the correct one.
+Changing the subtype — if the relationship type has subtypes (a family relationship might have subtypes like “parent”, “sibling”, or “spouse”), pick the right one.

-Adding extended properties — some relationship types have additional schema-defined fields.
-These appear as form inputs so you can fill them in while confirming.
+Filling in extra fields — some relationship types carry extra details (a contract relationship might have a payment field, for instance).
+Those appear as form inputs in the modal so you can fill them in while you’re confirming.

-Section titled “Accuracy”The AI is constrained in two ways:
+Section titled “How accurate are the suggestions?”The AI is fenced in two ways:

-- Valid types only — it can only suggest relationship types that exist in your world and are valid for the entity type pair
+- It can only suggest relationship types that exist in your world, and only ones that are valid for the pair of entity types involved.